reymon359/gatsby-personal-site/content/posts/visiting-the-dolomites/index.md

 We left Alicante about 11:00 in the morning and arrive in **Milan** (Malpensa Airport) about **13:00**.
 Upon arrival we picked up the car that we had previously rented to move during the trip.
 Although most of the towns and cities are well connected by train and bus, we decided to **rent a car** for having the option to visit places where the buses did not arrive and for the **freedom** that it entails.

-We rented the car at **[Autoeurope](https://www.autoeurope.es/)**, a website that I had previously used and that had given me good results.
+We rented the car at **[Autoeurope](https://www.autoeurope.es/)**, a website that I had previously used on a trip to Croatia and that had given me good results.
 Basically it is a price comparison and car rental companies in which after selecting the days and the point of collection and return shows you a table with the different car models, prices and valuations of each company.
 In our case we rent a **Golf** for **5 days** for about **120 euros**.

 Once with the car we headed towards **Trento** on the highway.
 If you plan to drive in Italy you should know that the speed limits are: